alaflaquiere/learn-masked-body-image/README.md

 * tools.py: collection of useful functions.

 ## Usage

 <img src="illustrations/dataset.png" width="80%">

 To create a new dataset, put the png images that will be used as background in the folder "./dataset/background_dataset" and run the script create_dataset:

 ```
 python create_dataset.py
 ```
 It will create the dataset and save it in ".dataset/generated".

 <img src="illustrations/network.png" width="80%">

-To train a network on the dataset, run the script learn_body_image:
+To train a network on the dataset, make sure that tensorflow is properly installed, and run the script learn_body_image:
 ```
 python learn_body_image.py
 ```